equalsraf/ffcli/ff/MANUAL.md

 and modified with __prefset__.
 The last argument to __prefset__ is a json value, not a string.
 This means passing strings requires quoting, and in some shells double quoting.

+It is easier to set preferences using firefox [user.js file](https://developer.mozilla.org/en-US/docs/Mozilla/Preferences/A_brief_guide_to_Mozilla_preferences).
+You can start pass a custom file to be used using --user-js

+	$ ff start --port 3333 --user-js tests/data/test-user.js